UnluckyAbility/echo-server/README.md

 # Docker container environment variables
 ECHO_SERVER_PORT - port to listen, defaults to 11111

-ECHO_SERVER_POLING_INTERVAL_MS - time interval to wait in a case of no completed tasks is present in RequestManager
+ECHO_SERVER_POLING_INTERVAL_MS - time interval to wait in a case of no completed tasks is present in RequestManager.
+Defaults to 32 ms.